 |

-City, seaport, and holiday resort in southern Spain, on the Mediterranean Sea.
-Malaga is the center of the Costa del Sol, a major tourist region.
-Birthplace of Picasso, the attractive, cosmopolitan city of Malaga lies on a beautiful sweep of bay in Andalucia.
-Blessed with sunshine and a spectacular quality of light, Malaga is a city of wide boulevards, swaying palm trees, lively nightlife, good museums and excellent seafood restaurants.
+City, seaport and holiday resort on the Mediterranean in South Spain.
+Málaga is the heart of the Costa del Sol, a major tourist region.
+Birthplace of Picasso, the vibrant cosmopolitan city of Málaga is situated on the beautiful Andalucía coastline.
+Blessed with sunshine and fantastic quality of life, Málaga provides lively nightlife, museums and exceptional seafood restaurants alongside wide boulevards, swaying palm trees and beautiful beaches.

-Also worth a visit is the nearby castle which was rebuilt by the Moors and is today a traditional parador (state hotel) with superb panoramic views.
-During the nineteenth century, Málaga was a popular winter resort for the wealthy famed for its elegance and sophistication.
-The impressive park on Calle Alameda dates back to this era and is recognised as being one of the most celebrated botanical collections in Europe.
-During the winter, open air concerts are held here every Sunday which makes a refreshing change from the bucket and spade scenario on the coast.
-Pablo Picasso is the city's famous son (not counting Antonio Banderas of course!) and there are several galleries showing his work, including the 16th century Museum of Fine Arts, adjacent to the Cathedral.
+Málaga became a popular winter resort for the wealthy during the 19th century and was famed for is elegance and sophistication.
+The beautiful park on Calle Alameda dates back to this era and is one of the most celebrated botanical collections in Europe.
+Open air concerts are held here every Sunday during winter, making a refreshing change from the beach scenario on the coast.
+Pablo Picasso is the City’s most famous son (not counting Antonio Banderas of course!) and there are several galleries showcasing his work, including the 16th century Museum of Fine Arts next to the Cathedral.

 Disclaimer: We've tried to make the information on this web site as accurate as possible, but it is provided 'as is' and we accept no responsibility for any loss, injury or inconvenience sustained by anyone resulting from this information. |